Last updated on September 24, 2023

 Architecture Scholarships

-As college tuition becomes more expensive, many students need financial assistance to afford the scholars program they want to enroll in.
+As college tuition becomes more expensive, many students need financial assistance to afford the scholarship program they want to enroll in.
 Consequently, applying for scholarships is highly advisable.
 Take a look at the diversity advancement scholarship or any of the exclusive architecture scholarships available on Bold.org.

 One of the realities about studying architecture that may make it difficult for many students is that architecture majors average just over 35 hours of work per week.
 All college programs require time and effort from students.
 However, architecture has one of the highest time commitments as a college program.